mugiseyebrows/pyfindlib/readme.md

   -newer PATH/TO/FILE  modified later than PATH/TO/FILE
-  -newermt DATETIME    modified later than DATETIME -newerct DATETIME    same as -newermt but when modified metadata not content -name PATTERNS       filename matches PATTERN (wildcard) -iname PATTERNS      same as -name but case insensitive -path PATTERNS       file path matches PATTERN -ipath PATTERNS      same as -path but case insensitive -grep PATTERN        file content contains PATTERN -igrep PATTERN       same as -grep but case insensitive -bgrep PATTERN       same as -grep but PATTERN is string of hex values -docgrep PATTERN     grep odt and ods files for PATTERN
+  -newermt DATETIME    modified later than DATETIME -newerct DATETIME    same as -newermt but when modified metadata not content -name PATTERNS       filename matches one of PATTERNS (wildcard) -iname PATTERNS      same as -name but case insensitive -path PATTERNS       file path matches one of PATTERNS (wildcard) -ipath PATTERNS      same as -path but case insensitive -grep PATTERN        file content contains one of PATTERNS (regexp) -igrep PATTERN       same as -grep but case insensitive -bgrep PATTERN       same as -grep but PATTERN is string of hex values -docgrep PATTERN     grep odt and ods files for PATTERN